SaiEashwarKS/Unpopular-Algorithms/MyMalloc/README.txt

-The problem statement is present in "prblm_stmt.pdf"
+Refer the problem statement present in "prblm_stmt.pdf" first.

 ->The allocation policy implemented by me is Worst Fit.